Aider-AI/aider/aider/website/_posts/2024-09-26-architect.md

 The Architect/Editor approach allows the Architect to focus on solving the coding problem and describe the solution however comes naturally to it.
-This gives the Architect more reasoning capacity to focus just on solving the coding task.
-We can also assign the Architect task to a strong reasoning model like o1-preview, and give the editing task to an appropriate model based on cost, editing skill, etc.
 Similarly, the Editor can focus all of its attention on properly formatting the edits without needing to reason much about how to solve the coding problem.

+We can assign the Architect and Editor roles to LLMs which are well suited to their needs.
+Strong reasoning model like o1-preview make excellent Architects, while the Editor role can be assigned to an appropriate model based on cost, speed and code editing skill.

 ## Results